kiichi/learn-riotjs/contents/introduction/rules.md

 # Rules

 I set following three rules to begin with.
-This is not universal rules that you have to follow; however, I often apply them in the professional environment as well.
+This is not universal RiotJS rules that you have to follow; however, I often apply them in the professional environment as well.
 I would like to achieve our common goal to simplify our workflow either learning process or professional enviornment.

 <ol>
     <li>No transpiler - This tutorial only need your browser and simple server such as live-server.
 If I encounter situation that I need a transpiling process, probably I use other Framework.</li>